David Ian Hanauer: Teaching

-Hanauer's teaching of Quantitative Research at the doctoral level at Indiana University of Pennsylvania has been influential to a number of students and the fields of applied linguistics, creative writing studies, writing studies, and the scientific study of literature.
+Hanauer has taught research methodology, literacy, and second language learning to undergraduate and graduate students at the university level for over 30 years.
+His teaching of quantitative research at the doctoral level at Indiana University of Pennsylvania has been influential to a number of students as well as to the fields of applied linguistics, creative writing studies, writing studies, and the scientific study of literature.
+In 2023, Hanauer produced a video series designed for beginners on statistical analysis and quantitative research using the data analysis program jamovi.